Skip to Content

 Start your college career here at Normandale, where you’ll find excellent core liberal arts courses offered at a fraction of the cost of a four-year university.

-The Individualized Studies program is great if you have well-defined career goals and wish to build your own program of study.
-In earning an AS degree, you’ll have the opportunity to develop competencies in fields unavailable through existing degree programs.
+The individualized studies degree program is great if you have well-defined career goals and wish to build your own program of study.
+In earning an associate of science degree, you’ll have the opportunity to develop competencies in fields unavailable through existing degree programs.

 You’ll create an academic plan by combining complementary coursework from existing disciplines along with core Minnesota Transfer Curriculum requirements.

-When you graduate with an associate’s degree, you’ll be ready to start your junior year at a select group of regional universities where you can pursue your bachelor’s degree.
+When you graduate with an associate degree in individualized studies, you’ll be ready to start your junior year at a select group of regional universities where you can pursue your bachelor’s degree.

-Earn an associate’s degree, then pursue the field of study you choose.
+Earn this associate degree and then pursue the field of study you choose.

 Graduates have the flexibility to pursue careers in many industries, and they have adaptable skills that employers are looking for.